geseib/awsnetworkshop/website/content/52-PrivateLink/40-Verify App.md

  <details>
    <summary>SPOLIER Diving deeper into VPC routing</summary><p>

-      If you take a look athe addresses resolved when doing a DIG or looking in the console at the new subents that were created, you should have a pretty good hint.
+  If you take a look at the addresses resolved when doing a DIG or looking in the console at the new subents that were created, you should have a pretty good hint.

 Is it the Transit Gateway Routes?